AEPD (Spain) - EXP202403915

 First, the DPA noted that the data subject consented to the taking of photographs and/or recording.

-However, the DPA pointed out that the data subject had never given her consent for her pictures to be shared online.
 Therefore, the DPA held that the controller shared this data without a legal basis and found a violation of Article 6(1) GDPR.

 Secondly, the DPA noted that the processing involved data concerning health, therefore falling under Article 9 GDPR.
 The DPA found a violation of this article.